-Since the onset of the pandemic, teacher professional development has undergone a remarkable transformation.
-With traditional in-person workshops and conferences sidelined, educators quickly embraced virtual platforms and digital tools to continue their growth journey.
-Alongside the rise of webinars, online courses, and virtual collaboration spaces, educators began exploring self-paced learning modules and personalized development plans tailored to their individual needs and schedules.
-This flexible approach to professional growth not only enhances accessibility but also empowers educators to take ownership of their learning journey, ultimately leading to a more resilient and adaptable teaching workforce in the post-pandemic era.
+Since the onset of the pandemic, teacher professional development has undergone a remarkable transformation, necessitating innovative approaches.
+With traditional in-person workshops shifting, educators readily embraced virtual platforms and digital tools to continue their growth journey.
+This evolution led to a rise in webinars, online courses, and virtual collaboration spaces, alongside a growing exploration of self-paced learning modules.
+This flexible approach not only enhances accessibility but also empowers educators to take ownership of their learning journey, ultimately fostering a more resilient and adaptable teaching workforce.

 Microlearning is not a new concept